metabase/metabase/docs/administration-guide/10-single-sign-on.md

 Enabling [Google Sign-In](#enabling-google-sign-in) or [LDAP](#enabling-ldap-authentication) lets your team log in with a click instead of using email and password, and can optionally let them sign up for Metabase accounts without an admin having to create them first.
 You can find these options in the **Settings** section of the **Admin Panel**, under **Authentication**.

-If you'd like to have your users authenticate with SAML, we offer a paid feature that lets you do just that.
-[Learn more about authenticating with SAML](../enterprise-guide/authenticating-with-saml.md).
+If you'd like to have your users authenticate with SAML or JWT, Metabase's [paid plans](https://www.metabase.com/pricing) let you do just that.
+Learn more about authenticating with [SAML](../enterprise-guide/authenticating-with-saml.md) or [JWT](../enterprise-guide/authenticating-with-jwt.md).

 As time goes on we may add other auth providers.
 If you have a service you’d like to see work with Metabase please let us know by [filing an issue](http://github.com/metabase/metabase/issues/new).